AG6GR/HTTPServer/README.md

 Compile with the standard Java compiler.
 Example syntax:
 `javac HTTPServer.java`

 HTTPServer does not take any command line arguments.
 Example execution:
 `java HTTPServer`

-May require root permissions to bind to port.
+HTTPServer may require root permissions to bind to port.
-`sudo java HTTPServer`
 To run in background, logging output to server.log:
 `nohup sudo java HTTPServer &>server.log &`

 While executing, HTTPServer will log any received requests and debug information about the subsequent response to `stdout`.